 As the numbers have increased, so has the income.
 From a commendable £6,200 that first year, the charity totals have gradually escalated to such an extent that for the last sixteen years the £100,000 barrier has been broken.
 In fact, the £200,000 barrier has been breached no less than five times in recent years!

-This year we are delighted to have been awarded Charity Status which means we are now able to claim Gift Aid on all eligible donations.
+This year we are again delighted to have Charity Status which means we are now able to claim Gift Aid on all eligible donations.

 In 2010 the GWC celebrated its 25th anniversary in Poolewe, when the Rt Hon Charles Kennedy was the guest of honour to celebrate our special occasion.
 The 25 mile route, which is limited to 150 entrants for safety and environmental reasons, is extremely popular and entry is usually fully subscribed weeks before the event date.
 A large percentage of participants return every year, and already over 200 have completed 10 or more events.
 Although mostly Scottish, entrants regularly come over from the Continent, and even from New Zealand, Australia and USA.
 In fact, in 2005 an American lady came over the pond the day before the Challenge, took part in the 13 mile race, then motored to Aberdeen to pick up a flight to Calgary, Canada to attend an important business meeting the following day!

 The 33rd Great Wilderness Challenge will take place on Saturday 11th August 2018.
 Again a capacity entry is anticipated and hopefully their efforts will prove another fruitful one for the event and, by definition, the charities it supports.
 Just as the dedication of all the participants, helpers and marshals combine to make the event such an enjoyable day out for all concerned, it is certainly most important that the charitable fundraising aspect of the event continues to flourish, thereby helping all the charities we support to face their own 'Great Challenges'.